 Through all my interactions with Publishers, I kept coming back to the royalties question.

-But with our Independent self-publishing, print-on-demand model, where the author is taking the financial risk and providing the upfront capital to create the book, I had to ask myself why some self-publishing companies are still earning most of the royalties when they aren't taking the financial risk with Independent Self-Publishing.
+Of course, we also offer an Independent Publishing model, where the author is taking all of the financial risk and providing all of the upfront capital to create, publish, market and sell their book, Given this, I had to ask myself why some independent publishing companies are still earning most of the royalties when they aren't taking any of the financial risk.
+The answer, I concluded, is that some publishers are continuing this practice because that's how it has always been done... and because they enjoy the revenue!
+But I don't believe that's right with Independent publishing...so at Innovo, our independently published authors earn all of the royalties.

 Sincerely,

-Bart Dahmer
+Dr. Bart Dahmer

 Founder & CEO